 Because neurofeedback targets brain systems involved in stress and emotional processing, it may also help individuals who experience mood instability or strong emotional reactions develop more balanced responses over time.

-Your clinician evaluates your symptoms and determines if neurofeedback is an appropriate treatment.
+Your clinician evaluates your symptoms and determines whether Prism neurofeedback is an appropriate fit for your treatment plan.

-You wear an EEG headset while watching a screen that responds in real time to your brain activity.
+You wear a comfortable EEG headset while watching an animated scene that responds in real time to your brain activity.
+As your stress levels decrease, the scene reflects it.

 Dr. Applegate stands out as a compassionate and skilled psychiatrist who offers a blend of expert medical treatment and personalized care.
 His attentive listening and clear communication make sessions both comforting and constructive.